 So far, it also looks like this saving is set to improve with each passing year, although there’s no evidence yet as to whether or not there’s a cap on how much money businesses can save by going green.
-Having said that, though, by saving money this way, it ends up increasing your businesses profit margins, so from even just a financial standpoint, being environmentally friendly is the way to go.
+Having said that, though, by saving money this way, it ends up increasing your business’s profit margins, so from even just a financial standpoint, being environmentally friendly is the way to go.

 Legal & Tax Advantages

-For example, Florida offers a sales tax exemption to companies who use a certain amount of green energy, such as from solar panels or other forms of renewable energy.
+For example, Florida offers a sales tax exemption to companies that use a certain amount of green energy, such as from solar panels or other forms of renewable energy.
 America’s federal government also offers a tax incentive of up to 30% for companies that use either solar or wind energy for the majority of their power.

 Attracting More (And Better) Employees